-New Jersey has establishing itself as a privacy trailblazer.
+New Jersey has established itself as a privacy trailblazer.
 On January 16th, Governor Phil Murphy signed the state’s first comprehensive consumer data privacy law into effect.
 With this new Act, New Jersey becomes the 13th state with an omnibus privacy statute and the first to pass such a law in 2024.

 The New Jersey privacy law shares similarities with other state privacy regimes like providing consumer rights around data access, deletion, correction and opt-outs from data sales and targeted advertising.
 However, it also contains some unique provisions that make it one of the more far-reaching state privacy laws to date.